JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Analysis

-During the photometry extraction, we considered GN20.2b, which shows a very concentrated brightness distribution, as a point-like source and we apply aperture corrections using the empirical PSFs presented in \citet{Libralato+23}.
-This correction is \simi15\% for the circular aperture assumed (r\,=\,1.4\arcs).
-The standard deviation and level of the local background around our targets are determined for each image using annular apertures (1.6\arcsec<\,$r$\,<\,3.2\arcsec) centered on these objects, masking all the additional objects present in the FoV.
+During the photometry extraction, we considered GN20.2b, which shows a very concentrated brightness distribution, as a point-like source.
+Therefore, we applied an aperture correction using the empirical PSFs presented in \citet{Libralato+24}.
+This correction is \simi15\% for the circular aperture assumed ($r$\,=\,1.4\arcs).
+The standard deviation and level of the local background around our targets are determined for each image using annular apertures (1.6\arcsec<\,$r$\,<\,3.2\arcsec) centred on these objects, masking all the additional objects present in the FoV.
 We used these standard deviation values to estimate the associated uncertainty of the photometric measurements.
 These uncertainties were then re-scaled to take into account the correlated noise induced when drizzling the MIRI individual observations by multiplying them by a factor 2.24 (see \"Ostlin+\,in prep. for further details).
-For those filters that do not present significant emission, we adopted 3-sigma upper limits.
+For those filters that do not present significant emission, we adopted 3$\sigma$ upper limits.
 Table~\ref{tab:fluxes} presents the flux values measured from the HST and MIRI images along with the ancillary photometric points considered in the SED fitting.